SALT: Parameter-Efficient Fine-Tuning via Singular Value Adaptation with Low-Rank Transformation: Abstract

 \section{Abstract}

 The complex nature of medical image segmentation calls for models that are specifically designed to capture detailed, domain-specific features.
 Large foundation models offer considerable flexibility, yet the cost of fine-tuning these models remains a significant barrier.
 Parameter-Efficient Fine-Tuning (PEFT) methods, such as Low-Rank Adaptation (LoRA), efficiently update model weights with low-rank matrices but may suffer from underfitting when the chosen rank is insufficient to capture domain-specific nuances.
 Conversely, full-rank Singular Value Decomposition (SVD) based methods provide comprehensive updates by modifying all singular values, yet they often lack flexibility and exhibit variable performance across datasets.
 We propose SALT (Singular Value Adaptation with Low-Rank Transformation), a method that selectively adapts the most influential singular values using trainable scale and shift parameters while complementing this with a low-rank update for the remaining subspace.
-This hybrid approach harnesses the advantages of both LoRA and SVD, enabling effective adaptation without relying on increasing model size or depth.
+This hybrid approach harnesses the advantages of both LoRA and SVD, enabling effective adaptation without relying on increasing the size or depth of the model.
 Evaluated on 5 challenging medical datasets, ranging from as few as 20 samples to 1000, SALT outperforms state-of-the-art PEFT (LoRA and SVD) by 2\% to 5\% in Dice with only 3.9\% trainable parameters, demonstrating robust adaptation even in low-resource settings.
-The code for SALT is available at: \url{https://github.com/BioMedIA-MBZUAI/SALT}. \keywords{Singular Value Decomposition, Parameter-Efficient Fine-Tuning, LoRA, Foundation Models, Domain Adaptation.}
+The code for this paper is available at : \url{https://github.com/BioMedIA-MBZUAI/SALT}.